blocknetdx/documentation/docs/blockdx/trading.md

 	1. If you find two such `hexstrings` for the failed transaction - one after the text, `refund transaction for order`, and one after the text, `redeem counterparty deposit for order`, make a note of both of them.
-If you are unsure which to use, it is safe to attempt the refund/redemption with both of them.
+If you are unsure which to use, it is safe to attempt the refund/redemption with both of them if the trade failed while testing a new coin integration.
 Here is an example of the text patterns you're looking for.
 In this example, the transaction was a sale of 24.9 GLC at address Dw7WLmrifyH3KSsrtkXPQmQA8PrTmt6nxS in exchange for 1.1952 BLOCK at address Brh4VVgQeVtb1A3qroHittKemfDZjSY9Gm: